Pherpher089/Nomad/ChangLog.md

+### ctutor - 0.1.20a
+- Added character for player
+- Increased plant fiber size
+- Added ProgressionTracker.cs to manage updating game progress data.
+This is a solution for the issue that was spawning us in the tutorial world even though we passed it.

 ### ctutor - 0.1.19e
 - Shrinking is grounded collider to prevent players from scaling walls
 - Transparency will only be calculated for players that belong to a givin client.
 Not other players on other clients.